arvados/arvados/doc/user/intro-keep.md

 Keep is a content-addressable storage system.
 Its semantics are inherently different from the POSIX-like file systems you're used to.

+> Explain what "content-addressable" means more specifically.
+> Define "locator"

 Using Keep looks like this:

 1. Write data.